nimad70/wikitimezone/README.md

 # List of tz database time zones
-This is a list of time zones from release 2017c of the tz database
+Show a list of time zones from release 2017c of the tz database using python